Lessons Learned from Writebook

 37 Signals (37s) have generously released the source code to Writebook, their latest offering under the Once suite of products.
 There is no Github repository, but the source code is readily available.
 It is accepted with thanks and gratitude.

 I’m going to post snippets of the code (without permission) sharing my “lessons learned”.
 I doubt anyone would object, seeing that 37s does similar with closed source code.
-But you never know, and if any do come, for whatever reason, I’d remove the post.
+Secondly, emailing and asking for permission?
+It would be too much overhead for them to answer, seeing that they are releasing this product without being remunerated in American paper money.
+But you never know, and if any objections do come (for whatever reason), I’m obliged to remove this post.

 Immediately Adopt What is Useful